oVirt/ovirt-site/source/ci/build-and-test-standards.html.md

 ### The automation directory

-Each project must have in the root directory, a subdirectory names automation, that must contain any scripts and configuration files described here.
+Each project must have in the root directory, a subdirectory named `automation`, that must contain any scripts and configuration files described here.

 All the scripts will be run from the root directory, using a relative path, like: